Frequently Asked Questions

 There are several questions that we are frequently asked about flower care, flower availability and flower suitability.
 We have listed below some helpful pointers.
 If your question is not covered, then please do not hesitate to ask!

-What is the difference between an arrangement and a hand-tied bouquet?
+What is the difference between an arrangement, a hand-tied bouquet and a floral basket?

 A hand-tied bouquet is essentially a bunch of flowers.
 By ordering one of these, you ensure that your flowers have been expertly arranged by one of our qualified florists.
 They are wrapped to compliment the blooms with a cellophane water bubble on the stems which acts as a temporary vase ensuring they stay as fresh as possible (must be kept upright to avoid wet feet!).
 A hand-tied bouquet is the perfect gift for sending to a home address where the recipient already has a selection of vases.